- "Under Pressure" from the Freddie Mercury tribute concert...performed by Bowie and Annie Lennox. Chills guaranteed every time.

 - Alongside all this — and producing material for artists such as Lou Reed and Iggy Pop (co-writing and performing on both of the latter's 1977 albums and touring with him that year as his pianist) and making The Man Who Fell to Earth — he would deal with a crumbling marriage (with a toddler-aged son caught in the middle), substance addictions that damaged his health and sanity, money problems, and a drawn-out split from manager Tony DeFries during this period.
 He wouldn't fully move past all of these problems until the early 1980s.
 Far too many musicians have died for fewer problems than these, and yet he not only lived through it but accomplished so much of worth...

 - "Life on Mars."
-With the combination of weird, absurd lyrics, bombastic keyboard and guitar work, soaring, triumphant chorus, and beautiful string section.
+With the combination of weird, surreal lyrics, bombastic keyboard and guitar work, soaring, triumphant chorus, and beautiful string section, it's an absolute winner.

 - The complete surprise of The Next Day.
 One of the biggest names in rock music records a comeback album after a decade and somehow manages to keep it completely under wraps until the sudden, unexpected announcement?
 Bravo.